watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 The above command will update the index mappings to specify `passages` to be `nested` type and `passages.sparse.tokens` to be `rank_features` type, because the default dynamic index mappings of the web crawler cannot recognize these types correctly during document ingestion.

 NOTE: `rank_features` only works for ELSER v1 model.
-ELSER v2 requires a different type for the tokens.
+ELSER v2 requires `sparse_vector` type.
 ELSER v2 has only been available since Elastic 8.11.
 Learn more about ELSER v2 from [here](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html)

 ### Build a custom ingest pipeline with two processors
 Now you can build a custom ingest pipeline for your web crawler index on Kibana, following these steps:

-* Open http://localhost:5601 and log into Kibana with your Elasticsearch credentials.
-Navigate to the [indices page](http://localhost:5601/app/enterprise_search/content/search_indices) from the left-side menu via `Content` under `Search`, find your web crawler index, and click on it to go to the index page.
+* Open http://localhost:5601 or https://localhost:5601 (for Kibana port-forwarded from CloudPak) and log into Kibana with your Elasticsearch credentials.
+Navigate to the indices page from the left-side menu via `Content` under `Search`, find your web crawler index, and click on it to go to the index page.